 2 What sources and data does DZ BANK use?

 We process personal data that we receive from our customers in the context of our business relationship.
-Whenever it is required in order for us to provide our services, we also process personal data provided to us by other companies or third parties whenever we are permitted to do so (e.g. in order to execute orders, perform contracts or on the basis of your consent).
+Wheeler it is required in order for us to provide Out services, we also process personal data provided to us by other companies or third parties whenever we are permitted to do so (e.g. in order to execute orders, perform contracts or on the basis of your consent).
 We also process personal data that we are permitted to acquire from publicly accessible sources (e.g. debtors reports, title registers, trading and association registers, the press, the internet, media sources, etc.).

 Relevant personal data can include: name, address and other contact information, date and place of birth and nationality, legitimation information (e.g. ID information) and authentication information (e.g. sample of signature).
-It also includes order data (e.g. payment order, securities order), data related to the fulfilment of our contractual obligations (e.g. revenue data from payments processing, credit limits, product data [e.g. deposits, loans and custody account busi-ness]), information about your financial situation (e.g. credit rating, the source of your assets), documentation data (e.g. records of advice that has been given), register data, data about how you use our telemedia offerings (e.g. the time of accessing websites and apps, and registering for newsletters) and other similar data.
+It also includes order data (e.g. payment order, securities order), data related to the fulfilment of our contractual obligations (e.g. revenue data from payments processing, credit limits, product data [e.g. deposits, loans and custody account business]), information about your financial situation (e.g. credit rating, the source of your assets), documentation data (e.g. records of advice that has been given), register data, data about how you use our telemedia offerings (e.g. the time of accessing websites and apps, and registering for newsletters) and other similar data.

 We also process information about which contact partners assigned to us or representatives of companies commissioned by us are responsible for which deals or topics and – if we have received this information – which tasks and decision-making powers the contact partners have.
 This may include information regarding the extent to which a contact partner is authorised to act on behalf of the company or their general power of attorney and samples of signatures.